A year of measuring our (carbon) footprint.

 Carbon Neutral & Net Zero

-One area of confusion I have seen in the industry is knowing the difference between carbon neutral and net zero.
+One area of confusion we have seen in the industry is knowing the difference between carbon neutral and net zero.

 If a company states they are carbon neutral, typically they are carrying on with business as usual and once a year paying a small sum of money to an offsetting company.